julianshapiro/velocity/README.md

 - **GSAP** is a fast, multi-purpose *animation platform*.
 It inspired me to pursue the development of Velocity.
 - **Velocity** is a lightweight tool for drastically improving *UI animation performance and workflow*.

+###**Changelog**

+- 0.1.0: Velocity's `stop` command was changed to stop animations immediately (instead of clearing the remainder of the animation queue.).
+No other backwards-incompatible changes were made.
 ====

 [MIT License](LICENSE). © Julian Shapiro (http://twitter.com/shapiro).